Kankakee Pedestrian Accident Lawyers

 - Entering a crosswalk when a driver is attempting to turn right at a red light

-Unfortunately, some people don’t follow these rules and proceed without checking for pedestrians.
+Unfortunately, some people don’t follow these rules and fail to watch for pedestrians.
 The most common causes of pedestrian accidents include:

 - Distracted driving